 ‘Accredited membership–A quality standard for experienced practitioners Accredited membership is the next step for registered members who have been in practice for at least three years.
 Gaining accreditation demonstrates to clients and employers that you have achieved high standards of knowledge, experience and development.’
 (BACP 2020)

 So there you have it- a small (ish!) but significant step in my pursuit to be the best practitioner I can be.
 You can ask me about this if you are interested, but otherwise rest assured that I work in a way which is recognised by the BACP to have a high standard of knowledge experience and development.

 And I am really proud to have reached this milestone 🙂

-As England enters a second, national lockdown, I will be temporarily stopping all face to face counselling.
+As England enters a second, national lockdown, I will be temporarily stopping all in person counselling.

 Sessions will be offered to all clients online (via Zoom) and, when restrictions allow, sessions will once again resume in person- as soon as it is safe to do so.

 This is not an easy decision, nor one taken lightly, and it will have an impact on therapeutic work at what is already a very stressful and demanding time.
 However, online sessions can be really effective, supportive and- of course- be done from anywhere, so whilst it may not be your first choice, it might be worth a try.